DylanS1988/BUS4005-1/README.md

 ## Important limitation

 This prompt library produces draft support material only.
 It does not approve BPR changes, determine final quality impact, close investigations, approve CAPAs, decide complaint reportability, admit product fault or replace QA, SME, validation, document-control or regulatory review.
+There must be a human in the loop to assess the AI outputs to maintain compliance.

 ## Prompt library structure